nanagajui/agentic_prd/README.md

-# AgentCli Crew - Product Requirements Documentation Generator
+# Agentic PRD - Product Requirements Documentation Generator

-Welcome to the AgentCli Crew project, powered by [crewAI](https://crewai.com).
+Welcome to the Agentic PRD / (AgentClI) project, powered by [crewAI](https://crewai.com).
 This project is designed to help you generate comprehensive product requirements documentation using a team of specialized AI agents.
 The system leverages the powerful and flexible framework provided by crewAI to create detailed, well-structured product documentation through collaborative AI agents.

+##This is designed to work specifically with Agentic Coding Systems.
+It creates a PRD specifically designed to work well with agentic coders.
+From one line description of your app it will make a document that help agentic coders build in the best possible way.

 ## Features